How are the Global Coworking Surveys and Coworking Trends Surveys conducted?

 One major national difference complicates global comparisons: currency.

 National currencies change in value relative to each other every second.
-Conversion to a comparable currency, such as the U.S. dollar, the Euro, or any other currency, requires taking into account the exchange rate at the time the question was asked, which complicates analysis if the survey spans several weeks or even years.
+Conversion to a comparable currency, such as the U.S. Dollar, the Euro, or any other currency, requires taking into account the exchange rate at the time the question was asked, which complicates analysis if the survey spans several weeks or even years.

 In addition, exchange rates often do not directly consider the cost of living.
 They also continue to change after the survey is conducted, and readers would have to account for significant changes in a dimension that has nothing to do with the overall coworking market.